 Marilyn Chin was born in Hong Kong and raised in Portland, Oregon.
 She received a BA from the University of Massachusetts and an MFA from the University of Iowa.

-She is the author of five collections of poetry, including most recently A Portrait of the Self As Nation: New and Selected Poems (W. W. Norton, 2018) and Hard Love Province (W. W. Norton, 2014), which won the 2015 Anisfield-Wolf Book Award.
+Chin is the author of five collections of poetry, including Sage (W. W. Norton, 2023); A Portrait of the Self As Nation: New and Selected Poems (W. W. Norton, 2018); and Hard Love Province (W. W. Norton, 2014), which won the 2015 Anisfield-Wolf Book Award.
 In addition to writing poetry, she has translated poems by the modern Chinese poet Ai Qing and co-translated poems by the Japanese poet Gozo Yoshimasu.
 She is also the author of a novel, Revenge of the Mooncake Vixen (W. W. Norton, 2009).